BeagleJoe/synergy_haiku/README.md

 ## Limitations
   - Synergy for Haiku is only a Synergy client at this time
   - Some minor bugs still exist in the keymap translation

-## Features
-  - Import and save files from GitHub, Dropbox, Google Drive and One Drive
-  - Drag and drop files into Dillinger
-  - Export documents as Markdown, HTML and PDF
+  - For now, client name is always "haiku"
+  - SSL / TLS is not currently supported and must be disabled on the server

 ## Compiling
 Simply run ```make``` under Haiku

 ## Configuration
-  Create a configuration file at ```~/config/settings/synergy_settings```
+  Create a configuration file at ```~/config/settings/synergy```

   ```ini
   enable = true